-Pauline Gygax is an Advisory Council member of SWAN.
+Pauline Gygax is a member of SWAN’s Advisory Council.

 She was born in 1976 in Neuchâtel, Switzerland.